-Childcare is available before and after school at Richmond Hill K-8 through the Family Y of Augusta.
-Prime Time is available to students arriving before 8:30 am and for students needing care after 4:30 pm.
+Childcare is available before and after school at Richmond Hill Elementary School through the Family Y of Augusta.
+Prime Time is available to students arriving before school and needing care after school.
 The cost is reasonable.
 For more information, contact the Family Y of Augusta at 706-992-9656.

-Please note that students who are not part of Prime Time must be picked up before 4:30 pm.
 If not, RCSS Public Safety will be contacted.
 DFACS may also be contacted if we are unable to reach someone.